argodev/talks/Hiding-In-Plain-Sight/README.md

 - The presentation software, reveal.js is developed by Hakim El Hattab and is Copyright (C) 2014 Hakim El Hattab, http://hakim.se.
 You can obtain a copy yourself [from his github repo](https://github.com/hakimel/reveal.js).

+- The original image used in the LSB Stego demo is from [Free Big Pictures.com](http://freebigpictures.com/)

 ## License

 This work is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/)